 The Teachers Registration Board is an independent statutory authority.
 It was established pursuant to the Teachers Registration and Standards Act 2004 and is subject to the Teachers Registration and Standards Regulations 2016.

-Please note: The current Act has been amended and an updated version will come into effect from 1 July 2021.
+Please note: The current Act has been amended and an updated version came into effect from 1 July 2021.
 Changes are outlined in the Teachers Registration and Standards (Miscellaneous) Amendment Bill 2020, which was passed by Parliament in October 2020.
 Features of the Act that were not the focus of the Amendment Bill will remain the same.
 You can read more about these changes here.

 Freedom of Information